Professional Disc Golf Association: PDGA Majors

 Majors are the highest level of disc golf competition.
-The current PDGA Majors held annually are: the Professional, Amateur, Masters, and Junior Disc Golf World Championships; the United States national championships (United States Disc Golf Championship, United States Women's Disc Golf Championship, United States Amateur Disc Golf Championship, Tim Selinske United States Masters Championships, and the National Collegiate Disc Golf Championships); a European Major (in 2025, the European Disc Golf Festival in Estonia); and the PDGA Champions Cup.
-The current FPO World Champion is Ohn Scoggins and the current MPO World Champion is Gannon Buhr, both from the United States of America.
+The current PDGA Majors held annually are: the Professional, Amateur, Masters, and Junior Disc Golf World Championships; the United States national championships (United States Disc Golf Championship, United States Women's Disc Golf Championship, United States Amateur Disc Golf Championship, Tim Selinske United States Masters Championships, and the National Collegiate Disc Golf Championships); a European Major (in 2026, the European Open in Estonia); and the PDGA Champions Cup.
+The current FPO World Champion is Eveliina Salonen of Finland (her second win) and the current MPO World Champion is Silas Schultz of the United States of America (his first win).

 Disc Golf Pro Tour

 The Disc Golf Pro Tour (DGPT) is the Official Pro Tour of the PDGA.
 The DGPT is a private enterprise which partners with the PDGA (and in which the PDGA has a minority ownership interest).
 In addition to the 14 main medal play events and the DGPT Match Play Championship, the top touring pros can qualify for the DGPT Tour Championship, a seeded bracket of knockout golf performed at the end of every tour season.
-The 2024 DGPT Champions are Missy Gannon (FPO) and Gannon Buhr (MPO).
+The 2025 DGPT Champions were Holyn Handley (FPO) and Calvin Heimburg (MPO).